-- The approved cost of each bus, or in the case of leases, the total lease amount approved by the Office of Education Management Services - A statewide average interest rate calculated using the principal and interest payments for all bonds and BANS issued in the year prior to the aid year; e.g., assumed amortizations beginning in the 2012-13 aid year will be based on bus borrowings issued between 7/1/11 and 6/30/12; (Click here for more information on and a mathematical explanation of the statewide average interest rate: https://stateaid.nysed.gov/trans/trans\intrate\annc.htm - A term of 5 years - Equal semiannual assumed payments of principal and interest.
-For example, 2012-13 assumed debt service for a bus with a PO date between 7/1/11 and 12/31/11 will be based on two assumed payments of principal and interest; assumed debt service for a bus purchased on or after 1/1/12 will be based on one assumed payment of principal and interest.
+- The approved cost of each bus, or in the case of leases, the total lease amount approved by the Office of Educational Management Services - A statewide average interest rate calculated using the principal and interest payments for all bonds and BANS issued in the year prior to the aid year; e.g., assumed amortizations beginning in the 2015-16 aid year will be based on interest rates for bus borrowings issued between 7/1/2014 and 6/30/2015; (Click here for more information on and a mathematical explanation of the statewide average interest rate: https://stateaid.nysed.gov/trans/transcap\int\rate\calc.htm - A term of 5 years - Equal semiannual assumed payments of principal and interest.
+For example, 2015-16 assumed debt service for a bus with a PO date between 7/1/13 and 12/31/13 will be based on two assumed payments of principal and interest; assumed debt service for a bus purchased between 1/1/14 and 6/30/14 will be based on one assumed payment of principal and interest.
 Although there are two assumed payments per year for purposes of establishing an assumed amortization schedule, actual Transportation Aid paid on bus purchases/leases is part of regular Transportation Aid and is paid to districts as part of the 3609-a General Aid payment schedule.